 Sam sent me revised artwork before I scaled the design and made the paper transfer pattern.

 Selecting the signwriting paint

-Dark blue was chosen for the sign’s colour.
-And the finish had to be matt.
+Dark blue was chosen for the sign’s colour and the finish had to be matt.
 Dark blue paint is notoriously poor covering and often requires more than one coat.
 I knew the paint would have to withstand the elements and survive on the roughcast surface.

 The opacity and flow of signwriters’ paints are crucially important.
 Decorating, automotive and industrial paints are often not suitable for lettering with a brush.
-When desired colours aren’t available in signwriting paints, often they’re mixed to achieve a close match.
+When desired colours aren’t available in signwriting paints, they’re often mixed to achieve a close match.

 Fortunately, Tom was happy with the oil-based dark blue, straight out of the tin.